-- In the Testing settings, select values for displaying rule test results.
+- 3. In the Table Settings section, identify whether table header and MS Excel formulas must be displayed. - In the Testing settings, select values for displaying rule test results.
 By default, all test results are displayed with five test tables, or unit tests, and compound result is not displayed.
-For more information on testing settings, see Running Unit Tests. - 6.
+For more information on testing settings, see Running Unit Tests. - 5.
 In the Trace Settings, specify whether numbers must be displayed without formatting.